lukemetz/PLLangVM/README.md

 We have a naive implementation of Let, single argument function declarations and function calling, and conditionals, multi argument functions via currying, closures, and first order functions.<br>
 <br>
 <h3> How it works </h3> </br>
+<h4> Compiler </h4>
+Keeping with existing designs we worked with in this class, our compiler works recursively.
+At a top level, our compiler attempts to compile each deceleration in `compileDecl`.
+Declarations have a expression that we then compile with `compileE`.
+These two functions are the heart of our program, and where all the magic happens
+<h5> Count / Code Stack (cstack) / Symbol Environment sym_env</h5>
+One annoying issue with recursive compilers is they have no real notion of state or where they are in compiling.
+Because of this, chain along state such that its passed in, possibly modified, and returned.
+The three pieces of state we do this for are count, cstack, and sym_env.

+Count is used to ensure that our llvm variables don't overlap in name.
+When creating temporary values, we always number them with count.

+Cstack is list of strings that represent code.
+Each function we do adds to this cstack.
+By making this constantly passed and built vs gathered all the way at the end, we are able to add new function declarations to the beginning of cstack (like ones needed from anonymous functions), while continuing with our code at the end of the list.

+sym_env keeps track of symbols in our environment.

 <p> Environment </p>
 <p> Currying</p>